 A Reverse Mortgage Loan may provide the financial freedom that lets you live the retirement you desire, pay off medical bills, make home improvements, or just free up some extra cash.
 Weighing the benefits and risks is important before any major decision, so we have highlighted the potential pros and cons of a reverse mortgage loan.

-The proceeds are tax-free; however it is always best to consult your tax or financial professional.
+The proceeds are not taxed as income or otherwise (though you must continue to pay required property taxes); however, it is always best to consult your tax or financial professional.
 In addition, provided the home is sold to repay the loan, your heirs will not be personally liable if the loan balance exceeds the value of the home.
 Any remaining equity will go to your heirs.

 Pros of Reverse Mortgage

-- You can receive the funds in a lump-sum payment, monthly payments, as a line of credit or in a combination of these options
+- You can receive the funds in a lump-sum payment2, monthly payments, as a line of credit or in a combination of these options

-- You can stay in the home without making monthly mortgage payments.2
+- You can stay in the home without making monthly mortgage payments3

 - Your heirs inherit any remaining equity after paying off the reverse mortgage